 Furthermore, turn off carbon filtration while you are treating the disease.
 For scale-less fish, the best thing to do is reduce the medication dosage.
 It’s also important to change the water partially in between treatments, so you can keep the water clean and your other fishes healthy.

-Alternative Treatment Option for White Spots
+Alternative Treatment Option

 While these parasites can multiply quickly and notoriously, they still need a fish to attach to.
 Without a proper host, they will die within 48 hours.

 So, one of the easiest ways to ensure they are rid of is to simply remove all your fish.
 Once its residents have temporarily moved, you can keep the tank at 80 degrees for around four days.

 Removal is a preferred method when the water volume is too large, or when there is only a handful of fish there.

 One of the best long-term measures is to not have substrate in your tank, as this is where the parasite can reproduce.
 But this can only work if your fish is not a bottom-dweller and do not enjoy swimming near gravels or other substrates.

 Otherwise, having a UV sterilizer in addition to the regular filter will help a lot.

 The short answer is yes.
 Other than getting rid of the parasites from the tank, you should control the stress factors.
 Make sure your fish is as happy and comfortable as possible.
 This will help prevent any outbreak as your fish recovers from the infection.